spatie/image-optimizer/README.md

 ### WEBPs

-WEBPs will be optimized by [Imagemin](https://github.com/imagemin/imagemin).
-Default options will be used.
+WEBPs will be optimized by [Cwebp](https://developers.google.com/speed/webp/docs/cwebp).
+These options will be used:
+- `-m 6` for the slowest compression method in order to get the best compression.
+- `-pass 10` for maximizing the amount of analysis pass.
+- `-mt` multithreading for some speed improvements.
+- `-q 90` Quality factor that brings the least noticeable changes.

+(Settings are original taken from [here](https://medium.com/@vinhlh/how-i-apply-webp-for-optimizing-images-9b11068db349))

 ## Usage